CHOOSE YOUR KOOTENAY NORDIC DESTINATION THIS WINTER OR TOUR THEM ALL.

 From Fairway to Ancient Cedar Forest

-Groomed XC Trails: 50km+ in five distinct areas
+Groomed XC Trails: 50km+ in four distinct areas

 Fernie offers a variety of cross-country trails including Nordic-only and multi-use trails, including dog friendly areas, huts and facilities.
-The Elk Valley Nordic Centre features trails for all abilities with many programs and a new warming hut with a wood stove.
+The Elk Valley Nordic Centre features trails for all abilities with many programs and a warming hut with a wood stove.
 The Fernie Golf Course offers gentle loops with spectacular Rocky Mountain Views.
 The intermediate terrain at Fernie Alpine Resort provides a secluded forest setting and a great workout.
 Montane Trails feature Nordic-only and multi-use trails in a rolling terrain layout.
 Be sure to ski to the Montane Hut for amazing views of the valley and Fernie Alpine Resort.
-For a true winter wonderland experience book a snow cat ride and lunch package at Island Lake Lodge and enjoy a gentle ski around the lake.
-For those more adventurous ski up to the Lodge!

 UNGROOMED TERRAIN: Many of Fernie’s mountain bike and hiking trails transform into multi-use winter trails for cross-country touring, snowshoeing and fat biking.
 Try Ridgemont Trails and Mt Fernie Provincial Park Trails.